 What is a dental crown?

 A dental crown (cap) is a restoration that covers a tooth, restoring it to its normal size and shape, while strengthening and improving its appearance.
 If you think of a literal crown, it sits atop the king or queen’s head, covering the top of the head.
 A dental crown does the same thing.
 It covers the entire portion of the tooth above the gum line (which is actually called the crown of the tooth).
 A crown is a prosthetic that can save a single tooth.
 It is necessary when a tooth is broken to the point where a filling will not be effective.
-They are also used to cover cosmetic imperfections and as the anchors for dental bridges.
+They are also used to cover cosmetic imperfections and as anchors for dental bridges.

 You may have heard crowns referred to as “caps” by an older person.
-That was the term used when most crowns were made of gold alloy, and were highly visible over a tooth.
+That was the term used when most crowns were made of a gold alloy, and were highly visible over a tooth.
 The tooth was, in effect, wearing a cap.